kjasn/Simple-Bank/README.md

 We can make authentication via a specific middleware, and register is for a router group which contain all api that need be authorized before pass to call real handlers.

 For authorization, it is API specific.

+## User Session Management

+We should not use JWT or PASETO as a token-based authentication for **long session**.
+Because of the **stateless design**, those tokens are **not stored in database**, when they are leaked, there is no way to revoke them.
+Therefore we must **set their lifetime short enough**(about 10-15 min).
+But if we only use access tokens, when they are expired, users need to frequently login to get new tokens.
+It is a terrible user experience.

+Now we can additionally use a refresh token to maintain a **stateful session** on the server, and the client can use it with a long valid duration to request a new access token when it is expired.
+The refresh token will be **stored in a session table in the database**, so we can revoke it easily and its lifetime can be much longer(such as several days).